markwelarz/adventofcode2020/README.md

 the input as a String (`ByteArrayResource`) for unit tests or as a classpath file (`ClasspathResource`).
 I've replaced the Resource with Guava's `CharSource` which is re-readable.

+#### Day 2
+It would be easy to use regex's to extract the min, max, character and password from the input file but today's solution is stupidly over-engineered.
+I've used the excellent [Parboiled](https://github.com/sirthias/parboiled) to generate a parser for the grammar.
+Parboiled can generate ASTs, and here, for part 1, I've used Parboiled to generate a list of `PasswordEntry` objects that have an `isValidPart1` method with a simple less-than/greater expression.
+For part 2, the same parser works just as well, but there is slightly a different `isValidPart2` method.

 #### Day 1
 In part 1, I used the fine [combinatoricslib3](https://github.com/dpaukov/combinatoricslib3) to generate 2-combination sets of the input numbers.
 Then I filtered it for the sum (of the 2-entry set) to be 2020, then